 Whilst replacing the pump on your washing machine, following the steps outlined in the video above, may take you slightly longer than it would a qualified repair engineer, it will work out significantly cheaper and also provide you with a feeling of self-achievement.

 The cooker is one of the most relied upon appliances in the home.
 But due to the pressure we place on it, faults develop.
 One of the most common ones is an issue with the element.

 A common sign the element isn’t working as it should, is the oven failing to heat up.
 You may think repairing such a fault can only be carried out by a qualified engineer, but with this costing on average upwards of £70 going down such a route can be costly.

-Instead it’s possible purchase a compatible fan oven element and to fix the appliance yourself, by following the advice in the video below.
+Instead, it’s possible to purchase a compatible fan oven element and to fix the appliance yourself, by following the advice in the video below.